InTersTeLaReR/AIhealthcare/README.md

 # AIhealthcare
-helping to know your body in better way
+helping to know your body in better way.
+Author - Santosh S